ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonreferencemap.getjsonobject.md

 ## IJsonReferenceMap.getJsonObject() method

-Gets a  specified by key.
+Gets a `JsonObject` specified by key.

 **Signature:**